 The maximum upload size for a single image is 225 MB, which allows you a maximum pixel dimension of 30,000 in width or height, files exceeding this number of pixels will be rejected by our online system.
-In most scenarios you should be able to get your files below this size (and we highly recommend using our uploader), but you can send us images using alternate methods, as described below.
+In most scenarios you should be able to get your files below this size (and we highly recommend using our uploader).

 Quick tip: Use our action shortcut art.new to start the upload process for archival pigment prints.

 We accept both JPEG and TIFF formats, but recommend that you save your file as a JPEG in highest quality as there’s no difference in print quality between this and a TIFF and will shorten the upload time.
 Quality loss only occurs if you re-edit and re-save a JPEG rather than editing the original file and re-outputting as a JPEG.